-It is currently common for only 94.9% of the shares to be transferred because a transfer of 95% or more to the same investor/ group of investors would trigger German real estate transfer tax.
-The remaining shares may be acquired after five years.
+Before 1 July 2021 it was common for only 94.9% of the shares to be transferred because a transfer of 95% or more to the same investor/ group of investors would have triggered German real estate transfer tax.
+Following a change in the law as of 1 July 2021, real estate transfer tax is now already due if 90% or more of the shares are transferred to the same investor/ group of investors.
+The remaining shares may be acquired after ten years.